 "Coming out of the pits, Michael went into the first chicane with the wrong line.
 I got alongside him and would have overtaken him, but he didn't leave me room and pushed me onto the grass, where braking is obviously impossible".

 When he ended up in the sand, Michael Schumacher started flailing for the marshals to push him back onto the track.
-He did this already at Hockenheim in 2003, where he managed to win two crucial points.
+He did this already at Hockenheim in 2003, where he managed to score two crucial points.
 This time, however, the Ferrari was irreparably damaged and the race ended in the pits.

 "I'm aiming for the World Championship victory".